Deploy from Fabric Studio

 Auto Deploy

-This reduces frictions during the debugging process and frees the user from performing a manual deployment upon each code change.
+This reduces friction during the debugging process and frees the user from performing a manual deployment upon each code change.

 Fabric performs a local deployment according to the following logic: